divyagovindaiah/devops_training/README.md

 # Devops_training

-##  To create Directory using linux commands and create file and copy the some data into that file
+##  Create Directory using linux commands and create file and copy the some data into that file

 - *In this devops Task am using  the command line commands to create a Directory*
 - *the following are the commands*